ZELLMECHANIK-DRESDEN/ShapeOut2/README.rst

 Installation
 ------------
-Installers for Shape-Out 2 are available at the `release page <https://github.com/ZELLMECHANIK-DRESDEN/ShapeOut2/releases>`__.
+Installers for Windows and macOS are available at the `release page <https://github.com/ZELLMECHANIK-DRESDEN/ShapeOut2/releases>`__.

 If you have Python 3 installed, you can install Shape-Out 2 with